jeanbarbier/jeanbarbier/index.md

 # ERC project CHORAL: Computational Hardness Of RepresentAtion Learning

 I feel honoured to be a recipient of a **Starting Grant in Mathematics from the [European Research Council](https://erc.europa.eu/news/erc-2021-starting-grants-results?fbclid=IwAR0-AB0MH9WFvlv3Ynp9Z6EMXy_0igRVLsIAiUlB7h79ftnLslV5Pxv_Qp8)**.
-I'm now in the process of hiring brilliant motivated researchers to form a group at ICTP to carry out this exciting and timely project.
+I'm therefore now in the process of hiring brilliant motivated researchers to form a group at ICTP to carry out this exciting and timely project.

 CHORAL will develop novel statistical tools to better quantify the performance of Neural Networks trained from structured data sets.
 It will combine Random Matrix Theory, Statistical Mechanics and Information Theory, and will blend Physics together with mathematically rigorous approaches.
 Neural Nets are amazingly powerful algorithms, but their theoretical understanding remains limited when compared to their evergrowing applications in science and technology.
-A related problem of fundamental interest to machine learning that the project will focus on is of Dictionary Learning.
-See [our recent preprint](https://arxiv.org/pdf/2109.06610.pdf) to get a sense of the project's starting point.
+A related problem of fundamental interest to Machine Learning that the project will focus on is of Dictionary Learning.
+See [our recent preprint](https://arxiv.org/pdf/2109.06610.pdf) to get a sense of CHORAL's starting point.

 I have **multiple positions open at the postdoctoral level on this ERC project**.
-These positions are up to 4 (or even 5) years and come with a competitive salary (ICTP researchers are exempted of income tax), a teaching load decided by the postdoc, and substantial funds for travelling and computer equipment.
-All that in an ideal working conditions in a [exciting and interdisciplinary environment](https://www.ictp.it/research/qls.aspx), right in front of the sea.
+These positions are up to 4 (or even 5) years and come with a competitive salary (ICTP researchers, as UNESCO employees, are exempted of income tax), a teaching load decided by the postdoc, and substantial funds for travelling and computer equipment.
+All that in an [exciting and interdisciplinary environment](https://www.ictp.it/research/qls.aspx) with ideal working conditions, right in front of the sea.

 The ideal candidate has a background in at least one or two of the following disciplines: